ANL-CESAR/XSBench/README.txt

 	NOTE: You will likely want to specify in the makefile the SM version for the card you are running on.

-	4. XSBench/src/OpenCL
+	4. XSBench/src/opencl

-	This version of XSBench is written in OpenCL, and can be used for CPU, GPU, FPGA, or other architecture that supports OpenCL.
+	This version of XSBench is written in OpenCL, and can be used for CPU, GPU, FPGA, or other architectures that support OpenCL.
 It was written with GPUs in mind, so if running on other architectures you may need to heavily re-optimize the code.
 You will also likely need to edit the makefile to supply the path to your OpenCL compiler.

+	4. XSBench/src/sycl

+	This version of XSBench is written in SYCL, and can be used for CPU, GPU, FPGA, or other architectures that support OpenCL and SYCL.
+	It was written with GPUs in mind, so if running on other architectures you may need to heavily re-optimize the code.
+You will also likely need to edit the makefile to supply the path to your SYCL compiler.

 Compilation-------------------------------------------------------------------